-In regards to regattas and racing, many attendees expressed the desire for more variety in our race courses with fewer windward/leeward courses and more non-traditional regattas.
+In regards to regattas and racing, many online casino attendees expressed the desire for more variety in our race courses with fewer windward/leeward courses and more non-traditional regattas.
 Attendees emphasized the importance of growth in participation and sportsmanship over more racing events, especially for youth.
 Attendees were challenged to create more alternative courses, games and activities for different age groups.

 Diversity was another topic that attendees discussed and debated.
 Accessibility and affordability of the sport was a key element of the issue.
 Growing opportunities for women’s sailing and supporting women’s programs was also presented.